-1 starboard rear cockpit locker.
+1 rear starboard cockpit locker.

 - FORWARD CABIN -

-Headroom: 1.86 m.
+Headroom under beams: 1.86 m.
 Triangular double berth (2.00 m x 1.66 m x 0.40 m).
-Numerous storage spaces for easier life on board:
+Numerous storage spaces for easier onboard living:

 Shelves along the hull.

-Locker with door on the port side and shelves.
+Locker with door on starboard and shelves.

-Deck hatch with blind.
+Hatch with blind.

 Ceiling light with independent switch.